Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Introduction

-Algorithm (\ref{eq:recursion}) covers many existing popular algorithms as its special cases.
-For example, when $F(x_k,Y_k)=-\nabla J(x_k)+x_k+Y_k$ for some objective function $J(\cdot)$, Algorithm (\ref{eq:recursion}) is the stochastic gradient descent (SGD) algorithm used to minimize $J(\cdot)$ \citep{lan2020first}.
-In the context of reinforcement learning (RL), popular algorithms such as $Q$-learning and variants of TD-learning can all be modeled in the form of Algorithm (\ref{eq:recursion}) \citep{bertsekas1996neuro}, where the expected operator $\bar{F}(\cdot)$ is closely related to the Bellman operator.
-Due to wide applications of Algorithm (\ref{eq:recursion}), theoretically understanding the evolution of $\{x_k\}$ is of fundamental interest.
+The SA algorithm presented in Eq. (\ref{eq:stochastic-approximation}) covers many existing popular algorithms as its special cases.
+For example, when $\bar{F}(x)=-c\nabla J(x)+x$ for some strongly convex and smooth objective function $J:\mathbb{R}^d\mapsto \mathbb{R}$, where $c>0$ can be arbitrary, the algorithm reduces to the stochastic gradient descent (SGD) used to minimize $J(\cdot)$ \cite{lan2020first,bottou2018optimization}, which can also be modeled as a contractive SA \cite{ryu2016primer}.
+In the context of RL, popular algorithms such as $Q$-learning \cite{watkins1992q} and temporal-difference (TD)-learning \cite{sutton1988learning} can all be modeled in the form of Eq.(\ref{eq:stochastic-approximation}) \cite{bertsekas1996neuro}, where the operator $\bar{F}(\cdot)$ is closely related to the Bellman operator \cite{bellman1957dynamic}.
+Due to the wide applications of SA, theoretically understanding the convergence behavior of the sequence $\{x_k\}$ generated by Eq. (\ref{eq:stochastic-approximation}) is of fundamental interest.

-Early literature on SA focused on the asymptotic convergence, i.e., the behavior of $x_k$ as $k$ goes to infinity \citep{robbins1951stochastic,borkar2009stochastic,tsitsiklis1994asynchronous,kushner2012stochastic}.
-In recent years, finite-sample analysis has received considerable attention \citep{bhandari2018finite,srikant2019finite,chen2020finite}.
-In finite-sample analysis, the goal is to bound the error between the stochastic iterate $x_k$ and its limit $x^*$ (provided that the asymptotic convergence was already established) as a function of the number of iterations $k$, and to study its decay rate.
-Finite-sample analysis not only provides theoretical understanding of the evolution of SA algorithms, but can also be used as a guideline in implementation.
+Early literature on SA focused on the asymptotic convergence \cite{robbins1951stochastic,borkar2009stochastic,tsitsiklis1994asynchronous,kushner2012stochastic}.
+In recent years, finite-sample analysis has received considerable attention \cite{bhandari2018finite,srikant2019finite,chen2020finite}.
+In finite-sample analysis, the goal is to bound the error between the stochastic iterate $x_k$ and its limit $x^*$ (which satisfies $\bar{F}(x^*)=x^*$) as a function of the number of iterations $k$ and to study its decay rate.
+Compared with asymptotic analysis, finite-sample analysis not only provides a more refined characterization of the behavior of the SA iterates but also can be used as a guide in implementation.